Jonathan Munro

-Jonathan Munro is Senior Controller, News content and Deputy Director of News of BBC News.
+Jonathan Munro is BBC News Global Director and Deputy CEO, BBC News and Current Affairs.

+Early life

+Munro was born in Sheffield in 1966.
+He was educated at Nottingham University.

+ITV career

-Munro joined ITN as an editorial trainee and worked as a correspondent in the UK, Europe (for three years) and elsewhere.
+Munro worked at ITN for 26 years.
+He joined as an editorial trainee and worked as a correspondent in the UK, Europe (for three years) and elsewhere.
+In 2004, when Deborah Turness was promoted to the new role of editor of ITV News Network, Munro became her deputy, in the role of ITV News assistant editor, responsible for newsgathering and the planning of special events.
 He covered the Yugoslav Wars, the Gulf War, the 2008 Summer Olympics and the 2012 Summer Olympics.
 He worked in the United States, Russia and Africa, and was Political News Editor for two years.
-He worked at ITN for 26 years.
+He won an RTS Judges’ Award for negotiating the UK’s first prime ministerial debates in 2010.
+In 2012, he was Director of Newsgathering and Deputy Editor of ITV News.

+Munro deputised for Turness when she was on maternity leave; and was Acting Editor when Turness left ITN in 2013.

+BBC career

-In 2013, Munro replaced Fran Unsworth as the BBC's Head of Newsgathering.
-In 2014, the corporation flew a helicopter over Sir Cliff Richard's house.
+In 2013 Munro replaced Fran Unsworth as the BBC's Head of Newsgathering.
+Unsworth became deputy director of News and Current Affairs.

+In 2014 the corporation flew a helicopter over Sir Cliff Richard's house.
 Munro supported the decision to do so, despite a court ruling that it breached the singer's privacy.
+Munro said in court that he thought it was acceptable to film police searching the home of someone under investigation.

 Munro was involved in the appointment of Martin Bashir to the post of BBC religious affairs correspondent in 2016.
 Questions about the methods by which Bashir's interview with Princess Diana was secured for the BBC sparked controversy over the appointment.
+Munro said at the time: "Martin's track record in enterprising journalism is well-known and respected in the industry and amongst our audiences".
 Munro had informally met Bashir over coffee on 23 June 2016.

+Munro was Executive Producer of the BBC’s main debate programmes during the 2016 Brexit Referendum and 2017 and 2019 UK elections.

+In March 2021 Munro became Senior Controller, News Content and Deputy Director of News, responsible for the production of the journalism that supports the BBC’s news programmes and platforms.
+In this role, he deputised for the Director of News and Current Affairs on all editorial issues.